Best indoor cycling apps 2026: Which is right for you?

 Reasons to avoid

 On top of those real-life routes, Rouvy uses augmented reality superimposed avatars.
 As you ride, you will see other people in the world with you, whom you can pace or try to drop and that's motivating.
-Along the same lines, Rouvy also has Strava live segments.
-Some routes will now allow you to race yourself, or other riders, using Strava live just like an outdoor route.
-Keep in mind that you will need a paid Strava account for that functionality though.
+Along the same lines, Rouvy also has Strava live segments, which can be even more motivating.
+Some routes will now allow you to race yourself or others using Strava live, just like an outdoor route.
+Keep in mind that you will need a paid Strava account for that functionality.

 As well as routes that Rouvy's staff have videoed, you can upload your own footage and can now add augmented reality objects and make the route available for others to ride.

 Although Rouvy ends up being a great overall package for riding real routes, the AR graphics do sometimes feel kind of clunky.
-There is a bit of an uncanny valley situation and you can understand why Zwift chose to create a cartoony world.
+But for long, steady rides on the indoor trainer, it's hard to beat the beautiful scenery available on Rouvy.

 Check out our full guide to Rouvy, and our comparison of Zwift vs Rouvy for more.